LordHesselHoff/Clojure-Koans/README.md

 The Clojure Koans are a fun way to get started with Clojure - no experience assumed or required.
 Follow the instructions below to start making tests pass!

+Personal repo for Koans so have answers stored

 ## Getting Started